SansGuidon/bookmarks/README.md

 * [One on One Meeting Template](https://www.oneonemeeting.com/template) - a template to support you while leading one on one meetings.
 * [Sarah Cooper](https://thecooperreview.com/how-to-politely-tell-loud-coworkers-to-shut-up/) - How to Politely Tell Your Coworkers to Shut the F*ck up
 * [Chris Ward](https://blog.codeship.com/distributing-operational-knowledge-across-a-team/) - (2017) Distributing Operational Knowledge Across a Team
+* [Amar Singh](https://medium.com/@ummerr/youre-working-in-the-wrong-place-e289036ee01c) - (2017) You’re working in the wrong place. (if you’re working in an open office)

 # Creativity
 * [TED](https://www.ted.com/) - [Videos] Ideas worth spreading, usually in the form of short, powerful talks (18 minutes or less)